 Germany emerged as the dominant player and German became the common language.
 It started being used in the legal, government and business worlds, so more English began to learn German as a way to improve their job prospects.

-German corporations controlled the media and began to bludgeon the public with anti-English messages.
+German corporations controlled the media and pushed anti-English messaging.
 The English language was causing many of the country’s problems – it was dusty and outdated.
 It helped to explain why the English were such a backwards, thick and bigoted people.
 The language was holding the nation back – blocking its progress.

 Middle-class parents wanted the best for their children, and that meant giving them the gift of German.
 The BBC began to broadcast more of its output in German.
 And society started to split and divide along language lines.